 The intent of this program is to allow an opportunity for upperclassmen students to participate in an internship with community business owners.
-Student interns would be released from school to attend the internship from 12:30-2:30 p.m., with the option for the employer to hire the student for pay after 2:30 p.m.
-Students who complete the terms of the internship will receive 1.5 elective credits per semester; no grade will be recorded on the transcript, and this will not affect the GPA in any way.
+Student interns would be released from school to attend the internship for either 2 or 3 class periods with the option for the employer to hire the student for pay outside of school hours.
+Students who complete the terms of the internship will receive 1.0 or 1.5 elective credits per semester, depending on the amount of time spent at the internship; no grade will be recorded on the transcript, and this will not affect the GPA in any way.